amertu/semantic-delivery-optimizer/README.md

 ## Project Overview
 Developed a semantic framework to optimize order coordination across multiple delivery services, leveraging ontologies and knowledge graphs for intelligent data integration.

+## Key Features
+- **Semantic Integration**: Designed and implemented an ontology-based system to unify data from 4+ delivery service providers.
+- **Knowledge Graphs**: Utilized RDF and SPARQL to create a scalable and flexible knowledge graph for querying and reasoning.
+- **System Architecture**: Deployed services using Docker to ensure modularity and scalability.

 # Architecture
 ```markdown
                                   ┌───────────────────────────┐